-I love this lemon flax bread.
+I love this lemon flaxseed bread.
 Love.
 Love.
 LOVE.

 I make this recipe over and over and every time I am just I'm tickled, I'm so happy with the results.
 I prefer this bread in super thin slices.
 It just feel right in light and delicate slices, with just the right amount of glaze and crispy crust on each piece.